-- Land features, shadows cast from buildings and landscaping; - Reflectivity of material color and surfaces; - Large paved areas capable of absorbing the sun's radiation and creating undesirable "hot spots" during the summer; - Direction of cooling breezes; - Landscaped and grassy areas reflecting the sun's radiation, capable of moderating climatic effects; - Snow storage; - With these considerations in mind, designs can enhance exterior play and work areas.
+- Land features, shadows cast from buildings and landscaping; - Reflectivity of material color and surfaces; - Large paved areas capable of absorbing the sun's radiation and creating undesirable "hot spots" during the summer; - Direction of cooling breezes; - Landscaped and grassy areas reflecting the sun's radiation, capable of moderating climatic effects; - Snow storage; snow storage shall not be accomplished across the street from cleared property - With these considerations in mind, designs can enhance exterior play and work areas.

-3. Roofs
+3. Roofs.